Eibhlin Byrne

 On 15 April 2009, Byrne was nominated as a Fianna Fáil candidate (along with Eoin Ryan) for the Dublin constituency at the 2009 European Parliament election which was held on 5 June 2009 but she was not elected.
 Byrne did not stand for re-election to Dublin City Council.
 She resigned from Fianna Fáil in 2011.
-She continued to work for community regeneration as Chairperson of Fatima Regeneration Board.
-She also served as a board member of Holocaust Education Board, promoting anti-racism and the learning of lessons from World War II.

-In a personal capacity until 2009 Byrne was a board member of Console.
-She was chairperson of the visiting committee for Dóchas Centre women's prison, at Mountjoy, Dublin, until her term ended in 2011.
-She continued to promote a more socially and family productive approach to the imprisonment of women.

 In 2009, Byrne drew criticism when she suggested it was "unpatriotic" for the Republic's citizens to go shopping in Northern Ireland.
 Her comments were denounced as "partitionist" by Sinn Féin's Martin McGuinness.